rickaa/rand/rand/content/posts/python_mamba_pip_tools.md

 ENTRYPOINT python -c "import torch; print('working!!')"
 ```

 IT'S WORKING!!
-Sorry for the euphoria, when I started writing about this I didn't think it would take me.
+Sorry for the euphoria, when I started writing about this I didn't think it would take me so much time.

 **What we learned:**

 * Use whatever you want to create your environment
 * Mamba is amazing!
 * Pip-tools is amazing!
-The good thing about pip-tools is that it does not "locks" you into any dependency manager, we can use conda/mamba and then compile the requirements with pip-tools so that we can just `pip install` in our Dockerfile.
+The good thing about pip-tools is that it does not "lock" you into any dependency manager, we can use conda/mamba and then compile the requirements with pip-tools so that we can just `pip install` in our Dockerfile.
 * Searching for open GitHub issues before spending hours trying 100 things is highly recommended.

 # About the workflow

 This article was initially about workflows.
 As I said, now I use venv + pip-tools, but I'm enjoying using mamba to manage local environments.
 Now I'm also using [pyenv](https://github.com/pyenv/pyenv) to manage Python versions.
-If I move to mamba I won't need pyenv.
+With mamba you don't need pyenv.